Deprecated Feature: This feature is being phased out.

 To run a dbt project on a newly created branch, you need to have a copy of the metadata as well.

-The lakectl dbt command generates all the metadata needed in order to work on the new created branch, continuing from the last state in the source branch.
+The lakectl dbt command generates all the metadata needed in order to work on the newly created branch, continuing from the last state in the source branch.
 The dbt lakectl command does this using dbt commands and lakectl metastore commands.

-Assuming dbt is already configured using either a Spark or Presto/Trino target
+Assuming dbt is already configured, using either a Spark or Presto/Trino target

 This is done by adding the following configurations to the lakectl configuration file (by default